 What are typical antipsychotics?

-Typical antipsychotics are a group of drugs that are traditionally prescribed to people for psychotic disorders and symptoms like hallucinations, delusions and hostility.
-These drugs are also prescribed to control tics.
+Typical antipsychotics are medicines that are traditionally prescribed to people for psychotic disorders and symptoms like hallucinations, delusions and hostility.
+These medicines are also prescribed to control tics.

-Some commonly prescribed typical antipsychotics for autism spectrum disorder (ASD) are haloperidol, chlorpromazine and fluphenazine.
-These medications are also known as neuroleptics.
+Some commonly prescribed typical antipsychotics for autism are haloperidol, chlorpromazine and fluphenazine.
+These medicines are also known as neuroleptics.

 Who are typical antipsychotics for?

-Anyone with autism spectrum disorder (ASD) can use typical antipsychotics.
-Young children can use some of these medications.
+Any autistic person can use typical antipsychotics.
+Young children can use some of these medicines.

 What are typical antipsychotics used for?

-Some people believe that typical antipsychotics can be used to treat some of the more difficult behaviour problems faced by people with autism spectrum disorder (ASD), including aggressive behaviour, severe temper tantrums, hyperactive behaviour, withdrawal and repetitive behaviour, which autistic people often experience.
+Research suggests that typical antipsychotics can be used to treat behaviour issues like aggressive behaviour, severe tantrums, hyperactive behaviour, withdrawal and repetitive behaviour, which autistic people often experience.

 Where do typical antipsychotics come from?